SAEL-Project/streamingplattform/README.md

 ## Conclusion

-Now visit the site and you should be good to go!
+Now visit the url displayed in the backend window and you should be good to go!
+If you visit the frontend nothing will appear expect the default Vite page.

 ## Common error messages

+No token: Press the generate token button and you're ready to go!

 `Unable to locate file in Vite manifest: resources/scss/app.scss.`: This means you stopped running `npm run dev`.
 Run this command in the root directory again and keep it running while using the website.

 `SQLSTATE[HY000] [2002] Connection refused`: This is an issue with your database.
 Reverify it is running and that the data entered into `.env` are correct!